Contents

 In addition, community gardens and urban gardening allow you to experience the journey of food from seed to plate.
 This not only tastes better, but also creates more understanding of food.
 It also allows you to meet like-minded people and make new contacts.

-What food trends 2024 will bring
+What nutrition trends 2024 will bring

 Home cooking - health and taste in your own hands